roosterrichard/acctutor/index.md

 Due to volume of students, we do not set appointments.
 This is a first come first serve system where the average wait time is < 3 minutes.

-<b>Note:</b> Be advised, not all tutors are avle to screenshare so please be patient.
+<b>Note:</b> Be advised, not all tutors are available to screenshare so please be patient.

 <b>Note:</b> If the "We Are Here" widget does not appear during scheduled hours please clear cookies/cache or try anouther browser.